 The question of how to be successful in real estate without cold calling can’t be fully answered without mentioning the incredible power of marketing and advertising.

-When you're building an attraction based business, your marketing will primarily be through Search Engine Optimization.
-SEO is hugely beneficial for both blogs and YouTube videos, so you’ll definitely want to take the time to learn it.
+When you’re building an attraction based business, your marketing will primarily be through Search Engine Optimization.
+SEO is hugely beneficial for both blogging for real estate and YouTube videos, so you’ll definitely want to take the time to learn it.

 If your budget allows, you may look to advertising as another way to boost your attraction based business.
 This may include promoting your posts on social media to get your content in front of a cold audience.

-Once you start getting more traffic to your site, a form of advertising called retargeting will be an incredibly valuable tool to use.
+Once you start getting more traffic to your site, a form of advertising called Facebook retargeting ads will be an incredibly valuable tool to use.